hackclub/hackclub/workshops/dodge/README.md

 3. Create another new file and then save it as `game.js` inside of the `dodge` directory.
 Leave it empty for now.

-Great, so now we have `index.html` and `game.js` created. `index.html` is loading p5.js and p5.play, but it doesn't know about `game.js` yet.
+Great, so now we have `index.html` and `game.js`. `index.html` is loading p5.js and p5.play, but it doesn't know about `game.js` yet.
 Let's change that.

 Add `<script src="game.js"></script>` to the bottom of the `body` tag in `index.html`. `index.html` should now look like the following: